Mornington, County Meath: Myth and early history

-In the legendary history-cycle tales Cormac mac Airt "is stated to have been deprived of the kingship [of Tara] and the eight-century saga of the battle of Crinna tells how with the help of Tadc mac Céin he drove the Ulaid back from the Boyne and was restored to the throne. ...
+By historical times, in the sixth century, the tribal grouping known as Ciannachta Breg were in place between Annagassan and Dublin centering on Duleek, the stone-church of St. Cianán.
+Their origin is placed with Tadc mac Céin in the legendary history-cycle tales of Cormac mac Airt who "is stated to have been deprived of the kingship [of Tara] and the eight-century saga of the battle of Crinna tells how with the help of Tadc mac Céin he drove the Ulaid back from the Boyne and was restored to the throne. ...
 The tale particularly refers to the Ciannachta, named from Tadc's father Cian, who occupied territory on both banks of the lower Boyne.
 Cormac promised Tadc as much land as his chariot could encircle in a day, but bribed the charioteer to exclude Tara as Tadc lay unconscious from the wounds he sustained".
-Whatever the origin myth by historical times, in the sixth century, the tribal grouping known as Ciannachta Breg were in place between Annagassan and Dublin centering on Duleek, the stone-church of St. Cianán.
-According to the Annals of Ulster they were defeated in 535 by Túathal Máelgarb at Luachair Mór eitir dá inber (... between two estuaries) a place between the Boyne and the Nanny, or Delvin River now the townland of Lougher west of Duleek.
-The Ciannachta of this area, south of the Boyne and north of the Nanny Water, came under the direct control of the Síl nÁedo Sláine in the seventh century.
-This included the area of Tuath Inbhir i mBregaib.
-Over time the territory passed to the Clann Cholmáin Kingdom of Meath.
-The Ciannachta were subject to their own bishop at Duleek from the fifth century until the see was subsumed by the Diocese of Meath in the late twelfth century.
+According to the Annals of Ulster the Ciannachta were defeated in 535 by Túathal Máelgarb at Luachair Mór eitir dá inber (... between two estuaries) a place between the Boyne and the Nanny, or Delvin River now the townland of Lougher west of Duleek.
+The Ciannachta of this area, south of the Boyne and north of the Nanny Water, came under the direct control of the Síl nÁedo Sláine in the seventh century, including the area of Tuath Inbhir i mBregaib.
+In the ninth century the Boyne estuary was referred to as Inber na mBárc ('Estuary of the Ships') when a Viking fleet of sixty ships operated there plundering the Boyne floodplain.
+A battle was fought there in 837 by the Southern Uí Néill against the Viking fleet, in the same year Saxolf, 'leader of the foreigners' on the Boyne and Liffey, was killed by the Ciannachta.
+Over time the territory passed to the control of the Clann Cholmáin Kingdom of Meath with the rest of Brega.
+They remained under the jurisdiction of the separate bishop in place at Duleek from the fifth century until the see was subsumed by the Diocese of Meath with the arrival of the Normans in the late twelfth century.